grapheco/InteractiveGraph/README.md

 }
 ```

-Here, `translator` defines transaltor functions for graph nodes and edges, which will be invoked on loading.
+Here, `translator` defines translator functions for graph nodes and edges, which will be invoked on loading.
 An example is shown below, in which `description` of each node is evaluated on loading time.

 ```javascript
   "translator": {